iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 ![Testing The Universal Windows Application](images/Output-12-Images.jpg)

-The logs can be viewed in the output can be viewed in the output area of Visual Studio.
+The logs can be viewed in the outputs area of Visual Studio.
 Here it will display the info of each image processed, the prediction and whether it is false positive/false negative or correct/incorrect, or whether the classifier is unsure due to a low confidence.
 What I hoped not see, but expected to see, was false negatives as I had chosen a testing dataset that I believed would possibly trick the classification model.

-The console logs of my testing below show that the IDC Classifier identified 4 of the positive examples as negative, although the confidence was low for 3 of these predictions between 0.726 & 0.807.
+The console logs and info from my testing below shows that the IDC Classifier identified 1 of the positive examples as negative, and the application caught 3 false positives as unsure and requires more incpection due to low confidences.

 ```
 8975_idx5_x301_y801_class0.png